-The Development of Baiting an Electric Fence to Improve the Effectiveness.
+The Development of Baiting Electric Fencing to Improve the Effectiveness.

 There are animals around who do not investigate an obstruction and will know if they can clear the obstacle and simply jump over.
 This was noticed in South Africa in the 1970’s when we found it very difficult to control antelope such as Springbok, Impala and Kudu with standard erected fences, these animals will all comfortably clear a 2-meter-high fence.
 Erecting higher and higher fences did not solve the problem as they would jump.
 Even if they struck the top wires they were no longer grounded so not controlled, even worse these heavy animals invariably broke the wires causing the whole fence to be inactive.